-He has exhibited nationally and internationally with recent exhibitions and activities:
+I have exhibited nationally and internationally.
+Recent exhibitions and activities:

 2019/2020 Artists in Residence at the London Library - with artist Bob Matthews